Postgraduate Scholarships and Opportunities

 EAST SYDNEY DOCTORS SCHOLARSHIP

-The East Sydney Doctors Scholarship is a generous opportunity funded by East Sydney Doctors, providing $5,000 to a student completing the first year of the Master of Fine Art degree and going into the second year of the program at the National Art School.
+The East Sydney Doctors Scholarship is generously funded by East Sydney Doctors.
+The Scholarship provides $5,000 to a student completing the first year of the Master of Fine Art degree and going into the second year of the program at the National Art School.

 TWEED REGIONAL GALLERY & MARGARET OLLEY ART CENTRE NANCY FAIRFAX (AIR) AWARD